$\sigma$-VQE: Excited-state preparation of quantum many-body scars with shallow circuits: Hardware emulation

 We used Qiskit Aer to emulate $\sigma$-VQE runs under a device-calibrated noise model for IBM Fez.
 For a chosen physical-qubit chain, we transpiled the variational circuits onto the Fez device layout and constructed a noise model from the backend calibration data, including gate error rates and durations, per-qubit T1/T2 times, and readout assignment errors.
 This emulator captures dominant stochastic error channels at the level provided by the calibration snapshot, but it does not include several effects that can be relevant on hardware, such as coherent over/under-rotations and miscalibrations, drift, and crosstalk.
 The emulation results should therefore be interpreted as an optimistic proxy for trainability rather than a faithful predictor of hardware performance.

 We fixed a total budget of $535{,}000$ shots and used SPSA together with a depth-2 hardware-efficient ansatz, reflecting the shot- and depth-frugal regime targeted in the hardware demonstration.
 We searched over a grid of shots per iteration of the SPSA optimizer ($S=10^3,5\times10^3,10^4,2\times 10^4$) which trades estimator variance against the number of optimizer iterations available within the fixed total budget.
 For each choice of $S$ we generated the requisite number of bitstring outcomes via the multinomial sampling procedure described in Subsec. \ref{subsec:noise}.
 These bitstrings were then used to estimate the shifted cost evaluations for the SPSA gradient approximation.
-We plot the cost and fidelity with the scar state using access to the full density matrix of the circuit.
+We plot the cost and fidelity with the scar state using access to the full simulated density matrix of the circuit.

 The results are shown in Fig. \ref{fig:emulatedexperiment}.
 For $N=3$ optimization remained viable within the fixed budget.
-We also see that allocating fewer shots per iteration (hence allowing more iterations) generally improved the final outcome until the SPSA updates became dominated by shot noise.
+We find that allocating fewer shots per iteration (hence allowing more iterations) generally improved the final outcome until the SPSA updates became dominated by shot noise.
 In contrast, for $N=4$ the same budget and circuit depth did not yield reliable convergence under the Fez-calibrated noise model.
 This supports the design choice used for the hardware run.
-With the shot budget we had access to and without stronger mitigation, increasing $N$ rapidly degrades the optimization signal, and larger instances are unlikely to be trainable in the same regime.
+Within the available shot budget and without stronger mitigation, increasing N rapidly degrades the optimization signal, and larger instances are unlikely to be trainable in the same regime.

 \FloatBarrier